-If you have a wart or are noticing an unusual growth on your skin of any kind, it is advised that you make an appointment to see the dermatologist.
+If you have a wart or are noticing an unusual growth on your skin, it is advised that you make an appointment to see a dermatologist.
 Recurrent warts can be painful, irritating, & unsightly, & there are treatment options available.

-Warts are caused by a virus, which can be spread to other people through physical contact or through touching contaminated surfaces.
+Warts are caused by a virus that can spread to other people through physical contact or touching contaminated surfaces.
 If you have a wart or verruca, it is advised that you wash your hands regularly, change your socks every day, & cover them with a plaster when swimming or changing in a public bathroom (such as at the gym).